wjayesh/coredns-healthcheck/README.md

 Thus, making the state of CoreDNS available externally and reliably is important to ensure important services run as they are expected to.

+## Deployment
+Information pertaining to deploying this binary on Docker and Kubernetes is provided in the [Deployment.md](https://github.com/WJayesh/healthCheck/blob/master/DEPLOYMENT.md) file.